Juniper/py-junos-eznc/docs/device.md

 #### Changing the RPC timeout

-The default timeout for an RPC to transact is 30 seconds.
+The default timeout for an RPC to transaction is 30 seconds.
 You may need to change this value for long running requests.
 Specifically if you perform a software-upgrade you *MUST* change this value.
 You can read/write the timeout value as a Device property:

 ````python
 # read the value